libts/tslib/README.md

 ### shared vs. static builds

 libts can be built to fit your needs.
 Use the configure script to enable only the modules you need.
-By default, libts to build as a shared library, with each module being a shared library object itself.
+By default, libts is built as a shared library, with each module being a shared library object itself.
 You can, however, configure tslib to build libts statically linked, and the needed modules compiled inside of libts.
 Here's an example for this: